 Pupils acquire tactical skills for these sports through teamwork, good communication and practice.
 They also begin to compete in fixtures against each other and local Schools, exposing them to healthy competition and building relationships and connections.

-Swimming lessons in the Junior School continue through our comprehensive Swimming Programme.
-Year 3-5 continue with the ‘Learn to Swim’ chapter, where they develop fundamental technical skills required for safety and enjoyment, encompassing all swim strokes in preparation for progression into Year 6 and the Senior School.
-The Programme ensures that all children will be learning 1 step ahead of the governmental guidelines, putting them at an advantage for the course of their swimming development.
+Our Year 3 to Year 5 children continue with the ‘Learn to Swim’ programme, where they develop fundamental technical skills required for swim safety and enjoyment, encompassing all strokes in preparation for progression into Year 6 and the Senior School.
+The Programme ensures that all children will be learning ahead of the governmental guidelines, putting them at an advantage for the course of their swimming development.

 At this stage, all children will start to learn a variety of race skills, as well as consolidating fundamentals and progressing the technical requirements of the sport, to stand them in good stead for lifelong participation or whet their competitive appetite.

-In Year 6, the next stage of the programme is accessible to children: Progressive Talent ID.
-During these years, athletes can start to build on the fitness foundations required for competitive swimming, as well as those required for using swimming as a healthy lifestyle choice.
-Still very technically based, the programme will provide further opportunities at club and competitive level for those who have chosen swimming as a main sport and will develop selected athletes for the performance element of the pathway.
-The majority of provisions for chosen swimmers will be after-school clubs and partner club opportunities.
-Sessions are delivered within the School curriculum and after-school clubs, with optional access to additional sessions with our partner, Henleaze Performance Swimming Club.
+In Year 6, the next stage of the programme, Progressive Talent ID, is accessible to children.
+Athletes can start to build on the fitness foundations required for competitive swimming, as well as those required for using swimming as a healthy lifestyle choice.
+Still technically based, the programme will provide further opportunities at club and competitive level for those who have chosen swimming as a main sport and will develop selected athletes for the performance element of the pathway.
+Sessions are delivered within the School curriculum and through after-School clubs, with optional access to additional sessions with our partner, Henleaze Performance Swimming Club.

 You can find an overview of our Sports offering in our Infant & Junior School Co-Curricular publication below.